apache/arrow/docs/source/format/DissociatedIPC.rst

     - The first two integers (e.g. the first 16 bytes) represent the *total* size (in bytes) of all buffers and the number of buffers in this message (and thus the number of following pairs of ``uint64``)
-    - Each subsequent pair of ``uint64`` values are an address/offset followed the length of that particular buffer.
+    - Each subsequent pair of ``uint64`` values are an address / offset followed the length of that particular buffer.
 * All unspecified bits (bits 32 - 55) of the tag are *reserved* for future use by potential updates to this protocol.
 For now they **MUST** be 0.